Viktoria Komova: 2018

 In March, Komova competed at the DTB Pokal Team challenge in Stuttgart, Germany as part of the Russian team, alongside Maria Kharenkova, Lilia Akhaimova, Anastasia Ilyankova, and Viktoria Gorbatova.
 They did not qualify to Team Finals.
 In April Komova competed at the Russian National Championships where she finished third in the All-Around behind Angelina Melnikova and Angelina Simakova.
 In June Komova competed at the Russian Cup where she placed third in the All-Around, behind Melnikova and Ilyankova.
-After a relatively disappointing and short comeback, rumors began to swirl that Komova had retired.
-Komova confirmed this through multiple Instagram posts.
-However days after confirming her retirement, Komova announced that she would continue her training through another Instagram post.

 2019

 In January the Russian Ministry of Sports released the roster for the National Team and Komova was noticeably absent, once again sparking rumors of retirement.
 At the Russian National Championships Komova was not competing, but rather was commentating alongside retired gymnast Emin Garibov.
-In September, she announced her move to Rostov-on-Don, to work as a recreational gymnastics coach.

 Skills

-Eponymous Skills
+Eponymous skills

-Komova has two eponymous uneven bars skills listed in the Code of Points.
+Komova has two eponymous uneven bars transition moves named after her in the Code of Points.

 Selected competitive skills

 Later life

-In April 2020, Komova confirmed through her personal Instagram account that she has retired.
 As of May 2020, Valentina Rodionenko said Komova was asked to be a WAG judge.

-In June 2022, Komova announced on her Instagram that she is married to Valery Gorshkov, a Russian ice hockey player.
+In June 2022, Komova announced on her Instagram that she married Valery Gorshkov, a Russian ice hockey player.
+She gave birth to a child in May 2023.

-Public Image and Impact
+Public image and impact

 In 2012, Komova was awarded Order "For Merit to the Fatherland" Order I for her sporting contributions.

 In an interview with Bolshoi Sport in 2017, Nellie Kim named Komova, alongside Olga Mostepanova and Simone Biles as who she considers a perfect female gymnast.

 Lauded for her supple carriage and ability to combine both artistry and strength, Komova is considered one of the most dominant female gymnasts of the 2010s, despite being plagued with injuries and long breaks away from competitions in the later half of her senior career.